 The “wrong man” in this quintessential mistaken identity plot is New York advertising man Roger Thornhill (Cary Grant), a slick, fast-talking bachelor without a care beyond refilling his glass and placating his acerbic mother (Jessie Royce Landis).
 Thornhill’s day at the office sends him to a business lunch that goes off the rails when chance leads enemy agents to mistake him for a man named George Kaplan.
 He’s kidnapped and driven at gunpoint to “Townsend” (James Mason), a suave, sinister fellow determined to interrogate the man he’s convinced is Kaplan.
 Naturally Thornhill is baffled, but his confusion is mistaken for brilliant play-acting, and the heavies attempt to kill him in an arranged “accident” that he barely escapes with his life.
-When he explains the circumstances of his adventure to the authorities, nobody – not even his mother– believes him.
-So he inserts himself into the intrigue even further by investigating the mysterious George Kaplan – a decision that backfires when an escalating sequence of events turns him into a fugitive from justice and an amateur spy.
+When he explains his case to the authorities, nobody—not even his mother—believes him.
+So he inserts himself into the intrigue even further by investigating the mysterious George Kaplan, a decision that backfires when an escalating sequence of events turns him into a fugitive from justice and an amateur spy.

 I’m certain a modern viewer coming to this film may find fault with its outdated aspects, but for me the viewing experience is ever rooted in my formative interpretation.
 I love North By Northwest, and the number two slot on this best-of list seems like the perfect spot for it.